pnwairfire/bluesky-aws/docs/aws-setup.md

 make build
 ```
  - run `run-bluesky`
- - optionally set up daily cron job on new instance (assuming you have periodic generation of fires to run)
+ - optionally schedule `run-bluesky` in cron (e.g. if you have fire data generated on a daily basis)